Jackiecrazy/WarDance/README.txt

 - Mobs will investigate sound when unaware; this will distract them.
 Making sounds such as taking damage from fall and causing explosions will draw enemies in an area to you, but you can also shoot arrows to distract mobs for stealth missions.
 - If you are about to be discovered from out of LoS, the luck of you and your opponent will be compared to give you a chance of negating discovery.
 Spells and skills: hit stuff so you can hit harder!
 - Skills must be first set in the skill screen, then brought up in combat mode with the F key as a radial menu.
-Half the screen (4 slots) is available for each hand to add skills, and two-handing gives 8 skill slots.
-Combined with 4 spell slots that don’t require weapons, you can have 12 skills equipped at any given time.
+You have 12 slots in total, period.
+Since you can only do 12 things at any given time, the people who can switch sets mid-fight are going to have less slots per weapon.
+- Skills can be augmented by items/runes that add or modify behavior, see example.
+You can equip multiple variations of the same skill simultaneously.
 - Skills are split into categories depending on their resource consumption for recharge (e.g. might, spirit, time, normal attacks, distance moved, etc).
-All skills of the same category have their “timers” set to half upon casting one so you can’t continuously chain moves of the same category.
+- All skills of the same category have their “timers” set to half upon casting one so you can’t continuously chain moves of the same category.
+In addition, all variations of the same skill enter full cooldown.
-- Skills can be augmented by items/runes that add or modify behavior, see example.
 - Instant casts are usually things that act with yourself as center, and are cast just by moving the mouse over the pie slice in the selection.
 Failure to use effects of a bolstering skill will refund half charge rounded up, without resetting others.
 These skills are chosen to be packaged into the base API due to their general applicability:

-▪ Heavy blow: the next attack in 2 seconds guarantees a crit when dealing damage, and disables the parrying hand if parried.
+▪ Heavy blow: the next attack in 2 seconds guarantees a crit when dealing damage, and disables the parrying hand for 1.5 seconds if parried.
 Recharge in 3 attacks, weapon bound.
-Shatter: mark hit enemies, causing next 2 attacks to deal 1.5x damage
-Stagger: deal equivalent posture and 0.8s slow
+Shatter: bind time increases based on the variety of the last 3 skills used
+Intimidate: consume 1 might to add 3+(might difference/2) fatigue and 0.8+(might/10) seconds of slow
 Lunge: range+2 and dash forward
 Poise: free parries until attack
 Backstab: ignore armor if attacking the backside of enemy